 El día de los niños/El día de los libros

-El día de los niños/El día de los libros (Day of the Child/Day of the Book), also known as "Día", is a celebration based on childhood and literacy that began in 1997.
+El día de los niños/El día de los libros (Children's Day/Book Day), also known as "Día", is a celebration based on childhood and literacy that began in 1997.
 Borrowing from the traditional Mexican holiday "El día de los niños," the American version expanded to include literacy when acclaimed author Pat Mora took up the cause in 1997 with the support of REFORMA.
-The Association for Library Service to Children (ALSC) is a major partner for Día.
+Learn more about how you can celebrate from Pat Mora's website!

 Meet Día Founder Pat Mora!